 Dell had nicely announced his expert round, a sadly non-public discussion: Status quo, challenges, opportunities, future developments - the working world of the future holds a lot of new things for everyone involved.
 This has prompted Dell, in cooperation with Intel, to commission a TNS study on the Evolving Workforce.
-The results on "use of technology", "work-life balance and productivity" and "ergonomics of the workplace" show: The desktop PC is the most popular work equipment of the Germans, touch functions dominate so far mainly in private, the personal conversation is still More popular than videoconferencing, and the majority prefers to work in the office rather than at home.
+The results on "use of technology", "work-life balance and productivity" and "Ergonomics of the workplace" show: The desktop PC is the most popular work equipment of the Germans, touch functions dominate so far mainly in private, the personal conversation is still More popular than videoconferencing and most prefers working in the office instead of at home.

 The discussion round